 Direct aid and education to bring hope to underprivileged children and adolescents in Brazil.

 Projeto 100% is a small movement of people helping families trapped in poverty for generations in various parts of the world so their children can get what they need to lead a productive and fulfilling life.

-1) 100% of your donations go directly to projects benefiting families living at or below the poverty level (any fees and taxes incurred by the money you donate are covered by Adriana Beal, founder).
+100% of donations go directly to projects benefiting families living at or below the poverty level (any fees and taxes incurred by the money donated by friends of the movement are covered by Adriana Beal, founder).

-2) Focus on educational actions with long-term impact on the lives of the assisted families, with respect for their culture and beliefs.
+We focus on educational actions with long-term impact on the lives of the assisted families, with respect for their culture and beliefs.

 2012 – 2014

 In 2012 we started a Digital Inclusion project in Brasilia to teach underprivileged children and adolescents how to use a computer and increase their chances of becoming productive adults with better paying jobs.
 A computer room was set up at Casa São José (a non-profit organization), equipped with 13 computers.
-Currently 96 adolescents are learning how to use Word, email, and other relevant skills to help them escape the poverty cycle that has trapped their families for generations.
+So far over 250+ adolescents were taught how to use Word, email, and other relevant skills to help them escape the poverty cycle that has trapped their families for generations.